jklimek/places-api/README.md

 Project is written in PHP7 so any suitable HTTP server supporting PHP7 will be suitable.
 As a standard Symfony2 project local php server is also sufficient (e.g. ``` php ./app/console server:start 127.0.0.1:8000``` command).

 After that you should be ready to go and use API along with provided GUI application.

+I also provided working API with GUI at http://places.klemens.ninja/